DurgaBhavaniVankini/Log_Analysis/README.md

 3. Download vagrant setup files from **[Udacity's Github](https://github.com/udacity/fullstack-nanodegree-vm)** This files contains all configuration (Python3, Postgresql,PIP8 etc) setup for our project
 4. Download the [data](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) from here.
-5. After downloading goto downloads folder and extract the zip file name contains **LOGS_ANALYSIS**
+5. After downloading goto downloads folder and extract the zip file name contains **Log_Analysis**
 6. Keep it there (or) you can move to your own project path
 7. Download this project: [Log_Analysis project](https://github.com/DurgaBhavaniVankini/Log_Analysis)